roobbb/owserver/README.md

        -e CUSTOM_CONFIG_FILE=/root/.local/share/owfs.example \
     roobbb/owserver:dev

-+ starts the dev-version with custom config "owfs.example" wich activates the fake-server (you could omit the paramter " --device=/dev/ttyS0" in this example, because the owfs.example doesnt point to any device)
++ starts the dev-version with custom config "owfs.example" wich activates the fake-server (you could omit the paramter " --device=/dev/ttyS0" in this example, because the owfs.example doesn't point to any device)
 + you should reach the Web-Interface via http://yourHost:2121/ even if you dont have a real 1-wire device connected/ mapped

+### example enter the running container
+`docker exec -it owserver bash`

+### stopping the container
+`docher stop owserver`

 ### example definition in FHEM